maxadamo/galera_proxysql/README.md

 ## Limitations

-* missing SSL support
+* missing SSL support (ProxySQL 1.4.xx support SSL only to the backends.
+ProxySQL 2. is still beta)
-* init script management needs to be improved
 * not yet tested on ipv4 only (it should work)
-* I removed support to Ubuntu (I rather concentrate on improving the quality of this module first)
+* there are too many moving parts and I decided to temporarily remove support to Ubuntu.

 ## Development